6 Free Guided Tours in Sydney

-Visiting Sydney can be expensive but being on a budget does not mean you have to miss out the best things in Sydney.
-These free guided tours will help your money go a little bit further.
+Exploring Sydney can be expensive, but being on a budget does not mean you have to miss out on the best things in Sydney.
+These free guided tours will help your money go a little further.

 Every traveller knows that at some point on your holiday the money starts to run out.
 Finding free things to see and do on your trip is a bonus because it means you can save your $$$ for the really special things a city has on offer, like a Sydney Harbour Bridge climb or watching a performance at the Opera House.

 This page contains affiliate links.
 You can find our full disclosure policy here.

 Book a Personal Tour with a Sydney Greeter

 As one of the founders of Sydney Greeters, this organisation is very close to my heart.
 Part of the International Greeter Association, groups of locals around the world who love their hometowns so much that they offer free one-on-one tours of the city to visitors.
 These tours are called greets and are available seven days a week.

 When you submit your booking, it will be shared (without your personal details) to volunteers who are available at the time of your request.
 Once someone accepts it, they will contact you directly to introduce themselves and propose an outing.